ultrabug/py3status/py3status/modules/README.md

 - Automatically move workspaces to screens when they are available

 Configuration parameters:
-- cache_timeout: how often to (re)detect the outputs
+- `cache_timeout` how often to (re)detect the outputs
-- fallback: when the current output layout is not available anymore, fallback to this layout if available.
+- `fallback` when the current output layout is not available anymore, fallback to this layout if available.
 This is very handy if you have a laptop and switched to an external screen for presentation and want to automatically fallback to your laptop screen when you disconnect the external screen.
-- force_on_start: switch to the given combination mode if available when the module starts (saves you from having to configure xorg)
+- `force_on_start` switch to the given combination mode if available when the module starts (saves you from having to configure xorg)
-- format_clone: string used to display a 'clone' combination
+- `format_clone` string used to display a 'clone' combination
-- format_extend: string used to display a 'extend' combination
+- `format_extend` string used to display a 'extend' combination

 Dynamic configuration parameters:
 - <OUTPUT>_pos: apply the given position to the OUTPUT